knative/specs/specs/eventing/control-plane.md

 `Ready` condition, including events received by the Broker before the Trigger was created.

-The annotation `eventing.knative.dev/broker.class` MAY be used to select a particular implementation of a Broker.
-When a Broker is created, the `eventing.knative.dev/broker.class` annotation and the `spec.config` field SHOULD be populated (`spec.config` MAY be an empty object) to indicate which of several possible Broker implementations to use.
+The annotation `eventing.knative.dev/broker.class` SHOULD be used to select a particular implementation of a Broker, if multiple implementations are available.
 It is RECOMMENDED to default the `eventing.knative.dev/broker.class` field on creation if it is unpopulated.
-Once created, both fields MUST be immutable; the Broker MUST be deleted and re-created to change the implementation class or `spec.config`.
+Once created, the `eventing.knative.dev/broker.class` annotation and the `spec.config` field MUST be immutable; the Broker MUST be deleted and re-created to change the implementation class or `spec.config`.
 This pattern is chosen to make it clear that changing the implementation class or `spec.config` is not an atomic operation and that any implementation would be likely to result in event loss during the transition.

 ### Trigger Lifecycle